QED1224/Toontown-Resources/Guide.md

 2. Order by track: Toon-up, Trap, Lure, Sound, Throw, Squirt and then Drop.
 3. Order by gag level (lowest to highest) within each track.

-From here, for all calculation purposes, attacks are considered in pairs (the previous attack and the current attack) within each track.
+From here, for all calculation purposes, attacks were considered in pairs (the previous attack and the current attack) within each track.

 Now, we need to cover four more sub-cases: